 Optimizing your website so it performs well in search engines is something all website owners have to partake in at some point.
 Whether you run a small business or work for an agency, SEO is a vital aspect of the work you will do online, as it ensures your content gets noticed by the right people.

-There are various elements of search engine optimization that you will work on, including obtaining high-quality backlinks to your content.
+There are various aspects of search engine optimization that you will work on, including obtaining high-quality backlinks to your content.
 Developing a backlink profile is a way of directing more people to your website and thus increasing your ranking on search engines.

 However, while there are many advantages to using links on your website, there can also be some issues to contend with.
 This is where Google Penalties come into play, and in recent years there have been millions of claims for the same thing.